terrier-org/pyterrier/README.md

 # Pipelines

-Pyterrier makes it easy to develop complex retrieval pipelines using Python operators such as `>>` to chain different retrieval components.
+PyTerrier makes it easy to develop complex retrieval pipelines using Python operators such as `>>` to chain different retrieval components.
 Each retrieval approach is a [transformer](https://pyterrier.readthedocs.io/en/latest/transformer.html), having one key method, `transform()`, which takes a single Pandas dataframe as input, and returns another dataframe.
 Two examples might encapsulate applying the sequential dependence model, or a query expansion process:
 ```python
 sdm_bm25 = pt.rewrite.SDM() >> pt.BatchRetrieve(indexref, wmodel="BM25")
 bo1_qe = BM25_br >> pt.rewrite.Bo1QueryExpansion() >> BM25_br
 ```

 There is documentation on [transformer operators](https://pyterrier.readthedocs.io/en/latest/operators.html) as well as [example pipelines](https://pyterrier.readthedocs.io/en/latest/pipeline_examples.html) show other common use cases.
 For more information, see the [PyTerrier data model](https://pyterrier.readthedocs.io/en/latest/datamodel.html).

 # Learning to Rank